Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 30. What Can I See With a Microscope?

 You can see really small things such as bacteria.
 The most powerful microscopes are called electron microscopes and can see viruses.
-These are much smaller than bacteria and cannot be seen with an ordinary microscope that works on light.
+These viruses, such as COVID-19, are much smaller than bacteria and cannot be seen with an ordinary microscope that works on light.

 Everything in the Universe is composed of atoms.
-They are sometimes described as the building blocks of matter and a bit like Lego.
+They are sometimes described as the building blocks of matter and a bit like Lego because they join together to make bigger things.
 Everything we see around us is made from them.
 Atoms are made of even smaller pieces called protons, neutrons and electrons.
+In some materials, atoms join together to form molecules.

 Matter is the stuff in the Universe that we can see.
 Like water, wood, metal, rock, air, all the things made in factories, even your body.
 Matter is made up of simpler stuff called elements.